CalixTang/CalixTang.github.io/content/posts/bld_explorer/index.md

 ## Usage Guide

+### Sticker Notation
+Since almost all blindfolded algorithms are denoted using pieces or stickers, we need to define sticker notation.
+All edges and corners are formed of multiple stickers, so for these types of pieces each sticker not only denotes a piece, but also the orientation of that piece.

+> Note: all examples in this guide are written assuming **WCA orientation** (green front, white top).

+The rules for naming a sticker are as follows:
+1. The name of each sticker is derived from the names of the faces of which the sticker forms an intersection.
+2. The face that the sticker lays on is always the first letter in the sticker name.
+The order of the rest of the faces does not matter.
+    * Example: The white sticker of the white-green edge on a 3x3 is UF, but the green sticker of the same piece is FU.
+3. For larger cubes, pieces on inner slices use lowercase letters to indicate an inner slice.
+    * Example: Ufr refers to the center closest to the UFR piece on a 4x4.
+It may also refer to the x center closest to the UFR piece on a 5x5.

 ### Searching Commutators
-As of 6/25/24:
-* You can use sticker notation to search up commutators.
-Piece names are derived from the names of the faces that they form the intersection of.
-In this notation, the first letter of the sticker name should be the face that the sticker lies on.
-For example, the white sticker of the white-green edge on a 3x3 is UF, but the green sticker of the same piece is FU (if you are holding the cube in WCA orientation).
-    * Corners, 4x4 centers, and 5x5 x-centers all have two possible names.
-UFR and URF are both correct names for the white sticker of the white-green-red corner (assuming WCA orientation).
-    * For larger cubes, pieces on inner slices use lowercase letters to indicate an inner slice.
-For example, Ufr refers to the center closest to the UFR piece on a 4x4.
-It may also refer to the x center closest to the UFR piece on a 5x5.
+In the context of blindfolded solving, commutators are ordered and oriented cycles of 3 pieces.
+We reference these cycles by typing 3 stickers that define the cycle in order and putting the buffer piece first.
+For this tool, put the 3 stickers in order with 2 dashes in between to denote the commutator.

+Examples:
+* UF-UR-BD will query the 3x3 edge commutator for the UF buffer with UR as the first target and BD as the second target.
+* UBR-FDL-RDB will query the 3x3 corrner commutator for the UBR buffer with FDL as the first target and RDB as the second target.

-    * You can add the cube name in brackets (e.g. [4x4], [3x3x3]) in front of the commutator name ([4x4] Ufr-Ldb-Fdl).
-This is useful (and necessary) in cases of ambiguity, like the one listed on the above bullet point.
+You can explicitly put the puzzle name in brackets (e.g. [4x4], [3x3x3]) in front of the commutator.
+This is necessary in cases of ambiguity - like between edges on a 3x3 or midges on a 5x5.
 It may also be useful to visualize an algorithm on a different cube, like with corner commutators on different puzzles.
 If the puzzle name is not specified, the smallest possible cube is used by default.

-### Examples
+Example:
-* UF-UB-UR will query the 3x3 edge commutator for the <b>UF</b> buffer with UB (A in Speffz) as the first target and UR (B in Speffz) as the second target.
-This alg is a U perm.
+* [5x5] UF-UR-BD will query the 5x5 commutator for the UF buffer with UR as the first target and BD as the second target.
+This commutator was used in an example earlier, but we need to specify that we are using a 5x5 since the 5x5 midge commutator is different than the 3x3 edge commutator.
-* [5x5] UF-UR-BD will query the 5x5 midge commutator algorithm for the <b>UF</b> buffer with UR as the first target and BD as the second target.
+* [4x4] Ufr-Dfl-Bul will query the 4x4 center commutator with a Ufr buffer, Dfl as the first target, and Bul as the second target.

+As of July 4, 2024, you **must** put buffer pieces first in the cycle and use normal buffer stickers (U/D layer sticker, or F/B layer for some edges) for this tool to work.
+I may try to allow mixing up the cycle order and using different buffer orientations later.

 ### Things I want to add to this page eventually
 * The ability to search up parity algorithms (2e2c), flips, and twists.
 2e2e, 2c2c would also be nice.